 3. Create Secret Santa Gift Exchanges

-A Secret Santa gift exchange can easily be done virtually by having team members mail gifts to each other or by recommending they opt for virtual gifts this year.
+A Secret Santa gift exchange can quickly be done virtually by having team members mail gifts to each other or by recommending they opt for virtual gifts this year.
 Be sure to set a budget so that employees do not feel pressured to spend too much money.
 To keep the celebration very budget-friendly, create a virtual white elephant gift exchange instead.
-A Secret Santa cookie exchange might also be a nice idea if many of your team members love to bake.
+A Secret Santa cookie exchange might also be an excellent idea if many of your team members love to bake.

 4. Choose Virtual Gifts